Mechelen: Specialties

 Historically famous Mechlinian trades include laken (woollen cloth), tapestries, cordwain, Mechlin lace (precious bobbin lace, already from the early 18th century), wood carving and sculpturing, and furniture.

 Mechelen was at the heart of the revival of the carillon in the early 20th century, and hosts its principal school in the world to this day.

 The area around Mechelen is famous for the cultivation of vegetables, among which are Belgian endive (witloof), asparagus, and cauliflower.
 Founded in the city, the Mechelse Veilingen in neighbouring Sint-Katelijne-Waver is the largest co-operative vegetable auction in Europe.

 One of the four breeds of the Belgian Sheepdog is the local Malinois.
 The Mechelse koekoek is a local poultry breed, fleshy chickens with black and white feathers which extend on the birds' legs, with colours reminiscent of a cuckoo, hence the name.

 Mechelsen Bruynen was allegedly the emperor Charles V's favourite beer.
 A version is still brewed in the city at Het Anker brewery, one of the oldest breweries in Belgium.

 Climate

 Mechelen has an oceanic climate (Köppen Cfb).
 Mechelen has a narrow temperature range between seasons for its high latitude, despite its inland position.
 Summers are warm and occasionally hot, whereas winters usually remain above freezing.
 Similar to Belgium as a whole, the climate is relatively cloudy and receives frequent rainfall, often light.

 Sports

 Home of two old Belgian football clubs, founded in 1904: K.R.C.
 Mechelen and K.V.
 Mechelen.
 The latter contributed to the international glamour of the city by winning the UEFA Cup Winners' Cup and the European Super Cup in 1988.
 The number of lesser local teams shows this sport's popularity: Rapid Leest, Sporting Mechelen, Leest Utd., VV Leest, Walem, SK.Heffen, Zennester Hombeek, FC Muizen.
 In 1985, the city hosted the Canoe Sprint World Championships.

+Home of the rugby union club Mechelen RFC.
+Also the Ultimate club Freespect is located in Mechelen.